Munkacs (Hasidic dynasty): Pre-World War II Munkacs

 The Rebbe of Munkatch, Grand Rebbe Chaim Elazar Spira, who led the community from 1913 until his death in 1937, was the most outspoken voice of religious anti-Zionism.
 He had succeeded his father, Grand Rebbe Zvi Hirsh Spira, who had earlier inherited the mantle of leadership from his father, Grand Rebbe Shlomo Spira.
-Rabbi Chaim Elazar led his community with unsurpassed dignity, and drew worldwide respect and honor for Munkács.
-His keen understanding and vast knowledge in Jewish as well as worldly matters drew thousands of people to his home where they sought his advice and blessings.
+Rabbi Chaim Elazar led his community with unsurpassed dignity and drew worldwide respect and honor for Munkács.
+His keen understanding and vast knowledge in Jewish law and scripture as well as worldly matters drew thousands of people to his home, where they sought his advice and blessings.
 Under his leadership, the Munkács Jewish community grew by leaps and bounds, and at the time of his death in 1937, over half of the town's inhabitants were Jewish.
 After his death in May 1937, leaving an only daughter, Frima, he was succeeded as rebbe by his son-in-law, Grand Rabbi Baruch Yehoshua Yerachmiel Rabinovich, who led the Munkacs dynasty with much success, until the outbreak of World War II.
-After World War II, Rabbi Baruch resigned as Rebbe.
+After World War II, Rabbi Baruch was removed from his position as the Rebbe.